Transgender rights in Argentina: Gender Identity Law

 The Ley de Género (Gender Law) grants adults sex reassignment surgery and hormone therapy as a part of their public or private health care plans.
 The law also allows for changes to gender, image, or birth name on civil registries without the approval of a doctor or a judge.
 In 2013 a six-year-old girl named Luana, who was designated male at birth, became the first transgender child in Argentina to have her new name officially changed on her identity documents.
 She is believed to be the youngest to benefit from the country's Gender Identity Law.

 The law made Argentina the "only country that allows people to change their gender identities without facing barriers such as hormone therapy, surgery or psychiatric diagnosis that labels them as having an abnormality".
 In 2015, the World Health Organization cited Argentina as an exemplary country for providing transgender rights.

 Trans employment quota in the public sector

-On 4 September 2020, President Alberto Fernández signed Decreto 721/2020, which established a 1% employment quota for trans and travesti people in the national public sector.
+On 4 September 2020, President Alberto Fernández signed decree 721/2020, which established a 1% employment quota for trans and travesti people in the national public sector.
 The measure had been previously debated in the Chamber of Deputies as various prospective bills.
 The decree mandates that at any given point, at least 1% of all public sector workers in the national government must be transgender, as understood in the 2012 Gender Identity Law.
 The initiative had previously been proposed by Argentine trans and travesti activists such as Diana Sacayán, whose efforts led to the promotion of such laws at the provincial level in Buenos Aires Province in 2015.